Dubai Fountain

 The Dubai Fountain contains a choreographed fountain system located on the 12 ha artificial Burj Khalifa Lake, at the center of the Downtown Dubai development in Dubai, United Arab Emirates.
 It was designed by WET Design, a California-based company also responsible for the fountains at the Bellagio Hotel Lake in Las Vegas.
 Illuminated by 6,600 lights and 25 colored projectors, it is 275 m long and shoots water up to 500 ft into the air accompanied by a range of classical to contemporary Arabic and world music.
 It was built at a cost of Dhs 800 million (US$218 million).
 As of 2025, it is the world's largest choreographed fountain.

 Opening

 The name of the fountain was chosen after a contest organized by the developer Emaar Properties, the result of which was announced on 26 October 2008.
 Testing of the fountain began in February 2009, and the fountain was officially inaugurated on 8 May 2009 along with the official opening ceremony of the Dubai Mall.

 In February 2025, Emaar Properties announced that the fountain will be temporarily closed for 5 months due to renovation works.
-The renovation began slightly early on 19 April 2025, and it was announced to reopen on 1 October 2025.
+The renovation began slightly early on 19 April 2025, and it reopened on 1 October 2025.
 Renovations include repairing and treating its entire concrete base with sealants to limit leakage, facilitate maintenance, and provide a glowing effect, along with overall enhancements to the fountain devices, lighting, and sound systems.
+Phase 2 of the renovation will happen in 2026.